How to Keep Your Eyes Healthy

 - Use common sense when it comes to dried–up makeup.
 First of all, never use saliva to moisten cosmetics.
 The bacteria that are present in your mouth will inevitably be introduced to an otherwise sterile cosmetic.
 Likewise, do not use water to thin cosmetics.
 The addition of water could also harbor fungi and bacteria growths by weakening any preservatives present to protect the product.

 - Proper storage of cosmetics to avoid moisture and humidity is essential to your eye health.
 The best way to store cosmetics is at a temperature less than 85 degrees Fahrenheit and avoid prolong storage of makeup in the bathroom.
-Because of hot showers, hot baths, extreme temperature changes, and high humidity, the bathroom does not provide a cool and dry environment for makeup storage - a necessity in preserving its quality.
+Because of hot showers, hot baths, extreme temperature changes, and high humidity, the bathroom does not provide a cool and dry environment for makeup storage—a necessity in preserving its quality.
 Instead, store your makeup in something portable such as a cosmetic bag, a makeup case, a tool box, or even a tackle box.
-To further illustrate why it is a bad habit to use the bathroom for storage is the fact that every time the toilet is flushed, bacteria is released into the air and settles on surfaces throughout the bathroom.
-Who wants this type of nastiness coating their skincare and makeup products?
+To further illustrate why it is a bad habit to use the bathroom for storage is the fact that every time the toilet is flushed, bacteria is released into the air and settles on surfaces throughout the bathroom—including your skincare and makeup products.

 - Whether you wear soft or hard contact lenses, makeup application and removal are equally important.
 Under normal circumstances, you should insert soft contact lenses before applying makeup while hard contact lenses should be inserted after.
 However, because of the likelihood of debris entering the eye, eye makeup removal should occur after the contact lenses are removed.
 This is customary for both soft and hard contact lens wearers.